Every coding agent you use is writing things down.

 docmancer setup --agent codex --agent claude-code

-docmancer memory query "why did we pick Railway over Fly?"
+docmancer ask "why did we pick Railway over Fly?" --fresh

-memory sync harvests the memory files your agents have already written: Claude Code project notes, Codex memories, Cursor rules, plus global instruction files from OpenCode, Cline, Windsurf, and eight other harnesses.
-Everything is processed locally, deduplicated by real path, and indexed into a single SQLite database under ~/.docmancer/.
-No cloud involved.
+setup harvests the memory files your agents have already written: Claude Code project notes, Codex memories, Cursor rules, plus global instruction files from OpenCode, Cline, Windsurf, and other supported harnesses.
+Everything is processed locally, deduplicated by real path, and indexed under ~/.docmancer/.
+No cloud is involved.

 Seeing where the memory came from